-House points will be awarded to individual students in their planners via self-inking stamps.

-An A5 insert for the planner/reading log has been designed to incorporate the School Values - 5 separate sections headed 'I've received house points for..'
+House points will be awarded to individuals are recorded in their planners via self-inking stamps.
+An A5 insert for the planner/reading log has been designed to incorporate the School Values - 5 separate sections headed 'I've received house points for...'

 - Listening well

-- Being fair, kind and honest
+- Being honest, kind, fair and inclusive

 - Caring for each other and the wider school

 - Being respectful

 - Working hard and trying my best